ins0/php-simple-ziplocate/README.md

 php-ziplocate-api
 =================

-simple api implementation to get geo coordinates from postcodes
+simple api implementation to get geo coordinates from postcodes over ziplocate.us

 ### Install via Composer
 In the `require` key of `composer.json` file add the following